Skip to content

 Run it with sensible defaults

 Using debt to consolidate of 15,000, current debt rate of 22%, current payoff term of 5, mortgage rate of 5%, the calculation works out to 1,449.53.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Debt to Consolidate, Current Debt Rate, Current Payoff Term, Mortgage Rate, and Mortgage Term — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works